Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Background and Defining Agentic Trustworthiness

+We treat P1--P5 as the \emph{evaluation targets} of HAAF, not metrics layered on existing benchmarks.
+Three consequences follow: trustworthiness is \emph{multi-dimensional} (no single scalar suffices, since two systems with the same aggregate score may have incomparable profiles), \emph{distributional} (each property must be assessed over a representative scenario distribution), and \emph{deployment-conditioned} (it is a property of the full deployed system---weights + prompts + tools + guardrails---not the model in isolation~\cite{ganguli2022redteaming}).
+This definition governs the rest of the paper: \S\ref{subsec:overview}--\ref{subsec:layer4} map each layer to a subset of P1--P5 (Table~\ref{tab:layer_property}), the taxonomy in \S\ref{subsec:vulnerability_attribution} assigns failures to properties, and the profile in \S\ref{subsec:profile_comparison} reports P1--P5 separately.

-\section{Benchmark Fragmentation and the Representativeness Gap}
+\subsection{Benchmark Fragmentation and the Representativeness Gap}

-Current benchmark ecosystems have substantially advanced the evaluation of agentic systems by operationalizing important local notions of competence and safety~\cite{mohammadi2025agenteval}.
-Task-centric benchmarks such as AgentBench, WebArena, and SWE-bench evaluate interactive task completion and software engineering~\cite{liu2023agentbench,zhou2023webarena,jimenez2023swebench}; HaluEval and JailbreakBench probe hallucination and adversarial robustness~\cite{li2023halueval,chao2024jailbreakbench}; API-Bank tests tool-augmented behavior~\cite{li2023apibank}; and more recent suites---GAIA, WorkArena, OSWorld, $\tau$-bench, ToolSandbox, AgentDojo---extend coverage to general assistants, enterprise software, computer-use, and prompt-injection robustness~\cite{mialon2023gaia,drouin2024workarena,xie2024osworld,yao2024taubench,lu2024toolsandbox,debenedetti2024agentdojo}.
-These benchmarks provide valuable signals, but each is tied to a particular evaluation slice.
+Current benchmark ecosystems have substantially advanced the evaluation of agentic systems by operationalising important local notions of competence and safety~\cite{mohammadi2025agenteval}.
+Task-centric benchmarks such as AgentBench, WebArena, and SWE-bench evaluate interactive task completion and software engineering~\cite{liu2023agentbench,zhou2023webarena,jimenez2023swebench}; HaluEval and JailbreakBench probe hallucination and adversarial robustness~\cite{li2023halueval,chao2024jailbreakbench}; API-Bank tests tool-augmented behaviour~\cite{li2023apibank}; and more recent suites---GAIA, WorkArena, OSWorld, $\tau$-bench, ToolSandbox, AgentDojo---extend coverage to general assistants, enterprise software, computer-use, and prompt-injection robustness~\cite{mialon2023gaia,drouin2024workarena,xie2024osworld,yao2024taubench,lu2024toolsandbox,debenedetti2024agentdojo}.
+These benchmarks provide valuable signals, but each is tied to a particular evaluation slice and a particular subset of P1--P5.

-The problem is not that existing benchmarks are individually uninformative, but that they are collectively incomplete in ways that matter for deployment.
-First, many evaluations remain \emph{capability-isolated}: they test coding, planning, hallucination, or safety as separate phenomena, even though real-world failures often emerge from their interaction within a single multi-step trajectory.
-Second, settings are frequently \emph{environment-simplified}: tools are cleanly specified and interfaces are stable, whereas real deployments involve noisy observations, latency, partial observability, and cascading downstream effects.
-Third, most benchmarks are \emph{socially decontextualized}: they abstract away delegation, manipulation, bias, and risk asymmetry.
-Even when combined, such benchmarks reveal whether an agent can succeed under one pressure at a time, but not whether it remains trustworthy when multiple pressures co-occur.
+The problem is not that benchmarks are individually uninformative, but that they are collectively incomplete in three ways: \emph{capability-isolated} (coding, planning, hallucination, safety tested separately when real failures emerge from their interaction); \emph{environment-simplified} (clean tools and stable interfaces vs.\ real noise, latency, partial observability, cascading effects); and \emph{socially decontextualised} (delegation, manipulation, bias, risk asymmetry abstracted away).
+Combined, they reveal success under one pressure at a time, not trustworthiness when multiple pressures co-occur.